 When I moved to South Dakota for five years close chukar hunting was not an option.
 While South Dakota has plenty of upland bird hunting, chukar to my knowledge don’t exist in South Dakota.
 I made a few trips each year back to Idaho or Nevada to chase them around.
 One trip to Idaho I took four dogs including a young bitch named Wanda who I really liked.
 I had been hunting the prairies in South Dakota and the dogs were in good shape for the flat lands, but not great shape for chukar canyons.
 The second day out we went to the exact canyon where I had my very first chukar hunt decades before.
 Even though my chukar hunting buddies from Idaho said it was a bad year for chukar I knew they would be in the area.
 I took off across the lava rock close to the top of the canyon with Wanda and we got a lot farther from the 4-wheelers than I wanted before we found our first covey.
 I got one and Wanda was fired up, but I had made a bad mistake.
 Her pads were getting worn quickly in the lava rock, and I had forgotten my bicycle intertubes I used for booties.
 Very seldom do I have any issues with blown pads, and I seldom use anything to protect the pads.
 This area is beyond brutal on feet, both man and dog, and hard to explain until you have experienced it.
 Now I carry duct tape that works good if I think there is a chance for blown pads.
 At this point Wanda and I are on the top of a big cliff looking into a huge steep vertical walled canyon trying to figure out how to get down to the bottom of the canyon and on to the cattle trail so we could walk back to the 4-wheelers.
 I got on the radio and told my brother and hunting partner who were a couple miles on the other side of the canyon I was going to be coming up the trail and would need to get Wanda loaded in the 4-wheeler because of her feet.
 While Wanda and I were making our way through a large boulder field of jagged rocks she went on point.
 I jumped a few chukar and got one that landed in a rock pile.
 She was able to get in and get it and even though she was all fired up I could tell she was a hurting unit.
 I got to a flat spot and checked her pads.
 Every one of them was bleeding pretty badly, and all I had was my own first aid kit.
 I wrapped her feet in gauze and alethic tape and put her on a lead for the rest of the trip to the bottom.
 At least they probably didn’t get worse that way.
 When we got to the bottom she stood in the creek for a few minutes, and then the chukar started talking trash up above us.
 She took off up the hill after them, and it took me some hollering to get her to come back.
 It was well after dark before the two of us made it back to the 4-wheeler and her hunting trip was over.

 When we moved to our current location in Wyoming some of the locals told me chukar did live in Wyoming, but they were in rough country.
 My first though was how rough?
 It can’t be worse than some of the areas in Idaho, Oregon, and Nevada I had hunted them in the past.
 Well the first couple places they sent me were actually pretty nasty, and all the dogs found were some blue grouse in the sparse timber areas.
 I hunted one entire season without finding a chukar in a few areas where they were supposed to be living.
 I did find some areas to hunt blue grouse and a good elk area.
 Then I thought this just doesn’t look like as good of chukar habitat as say over there ten miles away from here.
 The next season I didn’t listen to any of the locals and I started hunting for chukar in areas that looked like chukar country to me and I started finding small coveys here and there, but nothing too big.
-The last couple seasons I have located a few good populations.
-I do think the chukar here in Wyoming are a more fragile population than some of the other western states.
-Even with the over hunting some of the areas in Oregon and Idaho experience the winters there are not as brutal as they can be here in Wyoming.
-The winters here can get a lot worse than other states for the upland population.
-The second winter here in Wyoming we had a long very cold spell, with lots of wind, snow and below zero temperatures.
+The last couple seasons I located a few good populations.
+I do think the chukar in Wyoming are a more fragile population than some of the other western states.
+I also got a tip from a Montana game warden about a population of wild chukar in Montana.
+I found them a few times and it was good country, but I think I was lucky to not get into wolves or grizzly bears where I was hunting them.
+Even with the over hunting some of the areas in Oregon and Idaho experience the winters there are not as brutal as they can be in Wyoming.
+The winters in Montana and Wyoming can get a lot worse than other states for the upland population.
+The second winter here Wyoming we had a long very cold spell, with lots of wind, snow and below zero temperatures.
 After the storm I went hunting for huns in an area and the dog I had retrieved five dead huns that still looked completely healthy.
 I think they simply froze to death and the scavengers hadn’t found them yet.
 I’m not a bird biologist, but I think the huns can handle more wet and cold than chukar, and these huns were close to some good chukar areas so I think the chukar were probably dead as well.
 The last couple winters have been fairly mild, but the summers have been dry and this summer it is very dry.
 I think the chukar will do fine because there has been a good bug crop so far and chukar don’t mind flying many vertical feet nearly straight down to get a drink and then walk back up the mountain feeding all day.

 A couple things to think about with chukar hunting with your GWP are the time of year you go hunting and how well of physical condition you and the dog are in.
 If you go hunting in September or early October chances are you will be in very hot dry conditions, and maybe not close to any water sources for the dogs.
 There are chances you will heat stroke your dog if you don’t choose a spot with water they can get into for a cool down.
 This is one time I think the size and color of a GWP actually makes a difference.
 I had a big solid liver male named Harry years ago and if the temperature was below forty degrees he was an awesome hunting dog.
 If it was hot and dry he just couldn’t perform without overheating.
 I know of guys with large darker colored GWP’s that have had them die of heat stroke during an early season chukar hunt.
 A smaller lighter colored dog will be able to handle the heat better.
 That is not to say they won’t have overheating issues as well if they don’t get into plenty of water.
 Another thing is rattlesnakes.
 I HATE rattlesnakes.
 If you go early in the season expect to see rattlesnakes.
 I can’t think of a single public land chukar hunting area in any of the western states that doesn’t have rattlesnakes.
 My ideal time to take a GWP chukar hunting is when it gets cold enough to freeze at night and if it does get warm during the day it isn’t until late afternoon.
 You can get out early and hunt a few hours before it get hot.